Print

 1. Whisk together 3 cups flour and the yeast in a large bowl and set aside.

-2. Warm up the milk to about 120 degrees Fahrenheit (it should be warm to touch, but not hot).
-Whisk one egg with the sugar and salt in a medium bowl and slowly whisk in warmed milk.
-Add this mixture to the flour mixture and use a wooden spoon, then your hands, to knead into an elastic, smooth dough.
-Add the additional flour, one tablespoon at a time, if necessary to keep dough from being too sticky.
+2. Warm the milk to about 120°F (it should be warm to the touch, but not hot).
+Whisk one egg with the sugar and salt in a medium bowl and slowly whisk in the warmed milk.
+Add this mixture to the flour mixture and use a wooden spoon, then your hands, to knead into a smooth, elastic dough.
+Add the remaining flour one tablespoon at a time as needed to keep the dough from being too sticky.

-3. Form dough into a ball and place into a lightly oiled large bowl.
-Turn to coat, and cover with plastic wrap.
-Let dough rise until doubled in size, 2 hours or so.
+3. Form the dough into a ball and place in a lightly oiled large bowl.
+Turn to coat, cover with plastic wrap, and let rise until doubled, about 2 hours.

-4. Punch down dough and roll out into a 12×18-inch rectangle on a large piece of parchment paper.
-Combine the light brown sugar, melted butter, sage, and lemon zest and spread evenly over the dough.
-Sprinkle walnuts over the sugar filling.
+4. Punch down the dough and roll out into a 12×18-inch rectangle on a large piece of parchment paper.
+Combine the brown sugar, melted butter, sage, and lemon zest and spread evenly over the dough.
+Sprinkle the walnuts over the filling.

-5. Roll dough into a roll, starting on one of the long sides.
-Form into a ring and pinch the ends to secure.
-The ring will probably be thicker toward the middle; use your hands to stretch and even it out.
+5. Roll the dough into a log, starting from one of the long sides.
+Form it into a ring and pinch the ends together to secure.
+The ring may be thicker toward the middle; use your hands to stretch and even it out.
 It doesn’t have to be perfect.

-6. If using an egg wash, whisk together the other egg with a couple tablespoons of water and brush all over the surface of the ring.
+6. If using an egg wash, whisk the second egg with a couple tablespoons of water and brush all over the surface of the ring.

-7. Use scissors to cut 2/3 of the way into the ring 16 times.
-It helps to think of it as a clock; start with four cuts at 12, 3, 6, and 9, then make cuts halfway in between those, then once more halfway in between the last round of cuts.
-Turn each of these sections onto its cut side (it won’t lay perfectly flat; again, this doesn’t have to be perfect).
+7. Using scissors, cut two-thirds of the way into the ring 16 times — think of it as a clock: start at 12, 3, 6, and 9, then halfway between each, then once more.
+Turn each section onto its cut side.

-8. Use the parchment paper to transfer ring to large baking sheet.
-Cover loosely with plastic wrap and let rise for another 45 minutes to an hour, until puffy.
-Meanwhile, preheat the oven to 375 degrees Fahrenheit.
+8. Use the parchment to transfer the ring to a large baking sheet.
+Cover loosely with plastic wrap and let rise for 45 minutes to 1 hour, until puffy.
+Meanwhile, preheat the oven to 375°F.

-9. Bake for 21-24 or so minutes, until golden brown and cooked through.
+9. Bake for 21–24 minutes, until golden brown and cooked through.
 Cool completely before icing.

-10. To make icing, combine powdered sugar with maple syrup and maple extract, if using.
-Add milk one tablespoon at a time until desired consistency is reached.
-Drizzle over the tea ring.
+10. Make the icing: stir together the powdered sugar, maple syrup, and maple extract if using.
+Add milk one tablespoon at a time until the desired drizzle consistency is reached.
+Drizzle over the cooled tea ring.

 • Category: Baking